pravega/pravega/documentation/src/docs/recovery-procedures/lts-recovery-steps.md

   Before proceeding further, make sure the script executed successfully and uninstalled all the services mentioned above.

-  The ltsrecovery script will only work where helm is used to install pravega.
+  This recovery script will only work where `helm` is used to install Pravega.
 * ## Copy metadata
     ### Exec into the recovery pod
     ```
     kubectl exec -it recovery -- sh
     ```
     ### Create a folder outside tier2 where we are going to download the metadata from tier2.
-    /mnt/tier2 is the tier2 location.
+    `/mnt/tier2` is the tier2 location.
     ```
     cd /mnt/tier2/_system/containers
     ```